 Most images you place into BookWright or BookSmart won't encounter any compression-related issues and you won't need to worry about any of this.
-But if our customer support team has sent you to this article it's likely you need to make some changes for the best possible results.
+However, if our customer support team has sent you to this article, it's likely you need to make some changes for the best possible results.

 With BookWright, you can import the photo into BookWright then double-click its thumbnail in the View>Photos section to see the dimensions, as outlined in red below.
 You can see this image is 16.1 x 12.1 inches.
 Metric and pixel dimensions are also provided.

 You can also view image dimensions in programs like Photoshop, Preview, Paint, and other image editing programs.
 You may also find the dimensions via Get Info (Mac) or or Properties (Windows).